CS

 PHEV and EV utes, the state of play

 Plug-in hybrid utes have arrived in volume.
-The BYD Shark 6 started it, the GWM Cannon Alpha PHEV followed, and the Ford Ranger PHEV joins in 2026.
+The BYD Shark 6 started it, the GWM Cannon Alpha PHEV followed, and the Ford Ranger PHEV is now on sale from $71,990.
 These give you the EV-only commuting upside of an electric ute with the towing capacity and range of a diesel.

-Full electric utes are still niche in Australia but growing.
-The LDV eT60 is the only mass-market BEV ute on sale (~330 km WLTP range, $79,990).
-The MG U9 arrives 2026 as a more modern electric ute alternative.
-The KGM Musso EV rounds out the early-electric pack.
+Full electric utes are still niche in Australia and the towing numbers explain why.
+The LDV eT60 ($99,990) manages ~330 km WLTP but only 1,000 kg braked.
+The KGM Musso EV ($60,000) does better at 1,800 kg.
+Neither replaces a diesel for towing work.
+The MG U9 is the one to watch as a more modern electric ute alternative.
 For the deep dive, see our Best Electric Utes guide.

 What's coming in 2026 and 2027